Updated: Nov 22

 Where does Magnetic Island come into all this?
 Well, way back in the 1950s my brother Doug and I went there.
 We were passengers in an old Holden car driven by my Mum and Uncle Archie.
 At the time my family lived on a pineapple farm a bit north of Brisbane, so the whole drive from the pineapple farm near Nambour to Townsville, a bit over 1200 kilometres or 750 miles on unmade country roads, took four days.
 We stopped overnight in Bundaberg, Rockhampton and Mackay before finally reaching the Promised Land of Townsville.

-And a promised land it turned out to be, with coconut palms lining the Esplanade opposite the graceful old colonial Queens Hotel where we stayed.
+Back to the story.
+Townsville turned out to be the promised land we were expecting, with coconut palms lining the Esplanade opposite the graceful old colonial Queens Hotel where we stayed.
 But the major treat turned out to be Magnetic Island, which had been a favourite of my Mum's since her childhood.

 In those days the only place to stay on the island was in a bay called Arcadia.
 From memory we ate in a communal dining room while we slept in wooden cabins scattered among the trees back from the bay.
 So what would the island be like now?
 I feared the worst ... horrible multi-storey holiday hotels with casinos, maybe?
 Or crowded beaches, discos, fun fairs and loud music everywhere?

 The happy answer turned out to be quite different.
 The island is largely undeveloped.
 It has a permanent population of 2335.
 Most of it is just wild bush, with a few villages along the east coast.
 More than half of the island's 52 square kilometres has been designated as a national park, and the park claims the largest population of wild koala bears in the world.
 The beaches are excellent with not much surf but with crystal blue water and stout netting to discourage the sharks.
 The photo at the top of this entry shows the beach at Arcadia Bay.